ancientpathsio/ancientpaths/docs/guidebook.md

 This is a recurring topic I’m sure many have faced.
 It is one of the toughest topics due to the trajectory of marriage in the U.S. and abroad.
 There are two forces at work here:

-1. A misunderstanding of what Biblical marriage is supposed to look like

-(most people jump into marriage sideways, or come out of divorced homes without full understanding of what marriage is in God’s eyes)
+1. A misunderstanding of what Biblical marriage is supposed to look like (most people jump into marriage sideways, or come out of divorced homes without full understanding of what marriage is in God’s eyes)<br />

-1. A culture that does nothing to strengthen marriage (in fact, it does its level best to tear marriages apart).
+2. A culture that does nothing to strengthen marriage (in fact, it does its level best to tear marriages apart).
 Both create misguided expectations that make divorce so popular, even in the church.

 John Piper has several videos addressing this (see below), including wisdom imparted by learned men along the way: